CMSgov/bluebutton-web-server/insights/lambdas/update_athena_metric_tables/README.md

 - `sql_templates/template_generate_metrics_for_report_date.sql`:
   - Used to generate the top-level metrics for the report week.
   - One row is produced with the week's metrics.
+- `test_run_sql_template_on_athena.py`:
+  - Used from the command line to run and test Athena SQL queries using a template.
+With this you can preview the SQL template results with out updating the reporting tables.
+  - This is a tool useful when developing and adding new metrics to the template files.
 - `alter_table_schema_for_new_metrics_added.py`:
   - Utility to ALTER a TARGET table with schema changes from a SOURCE table (using the column differences).
   - After developing new metrics, this utility is used to alter (add new columns) to the main tables used by QuickSight.
+- `test_lambda_function_local.py`:
+  - Utility to test the `lambda_handler()` in `lambda_function.py` in local development.

 # HOW-TO: Testing SQL Templates Individually<a id="how-to-test-sql-templates"></a>